nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 ```

+The primary library for implementing async I/O in C++ is [`boost::asio`](https://www.boost.org/doc/libs/1_86_0/doc/html/boost_asio.html), which is battle-tested and used in numerous applications that require efficient I/O handling.
+It provides us with everything we need to implement the goal of executing a large number of concurrent sources in an asynchronous, non-blocking way.
+The library comes with a runtime, asynchronous I/O objects like sockets, file descriptors, serial port interfaces, etc.
+Therefore, we choose `boost::asio` as the library to implement asynchronous sources and their orchestration on a fixed-size thread pool.

 ## Buffer Management
 On a high level, deadlocks occur if there are cyclic dependencies on a specific resource in the system (here: buffers).
 In our case, producers and consumers of data depend on buffers to make progress.